10 Tips to Manage Strong Emotions

 5. Notice how you defend against vulnerable emotions.

-When humans are sad, hurt, or disappointed, we often find it hard to tolerate those feelings...so we get angry.
+When humans are sad, hurt, or disappointed, we often find it hard to tolerate those feelings.
+So we get angry.
 We smack our kid, or blame our partner, or say something mean about our colleague.
 Anger is a defense, the body's response to "fight or flight."
-Get in touch with the fear or sadness under it, and the anger melts away.
+Get in touch with the fear or sadness under it, and you no longer need the defense.
+The anger melts away.

 6. Resist the urge to act on your feelings.

-To motivate you to solve that recurring problem once you're calm again.
+... to motivate you to solve that recurring problem once you're calm again.
 When you're upset, the solution always seems to be forcing your child to do what you want.
-But when you're calm, you can see that a more effective solution may be to start earlier on the bedtime routine or to begin getting more sleep yourself.
+But when you're calm, you can see that a more effective solution is to meet your child's deeper needs, help them with big emotions, and create an environment that allows them to flourish.
+So, for instance, you may decide that your child needs more one on one time with you, or that you need to start earlier on the bedtime routine.

 10. Remember that when you've been hijacked by the "fight, flight, or freeze" response, it's never a good time to work through a difficult issue.